Accessibility Screen-Reader Guide, Feedback, and Issue Reporting | New window

 * Evaluate the CROWN Act as pending federal legislation in the United States Congress

-* Diversity, equity, and inclusion (DEI) tips for allies in the schools
+* Diversity, equity, and inclusion (DEI) tips for allies in the workplace and schools

 Read the course transcript.